High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Formalism

 \section{Formalism}

-We consider the high-energy scattering process with the dipole model (see FIG. \ref{fig:diff-xsection-proton-target}).
-The high-speed moving photon fluctuates the $q\bar{q}$ pair from QCD vacuum into a dipole.
-The total cross section of the overall $\gamma^*p$ scattering is represented by integrating the dipole cross section with the photon wave functions \cite{Mueller:1994jq,Kowalski:2003hm,Kowalski:2006hc}.
-The momentum space formulation of the dipole scattering cross section can be obtained from the Fourier transform.
-If the transverse profile of the proton is considered as an isotropic disk with radius $R_p$, the dipole scattering cross section is considered to be proportional to the forward scattering amplitude $\mathcal{N}(r, Y)$ related to \cite{deSantanaAmaral:2006fe}
+We consider the high-energy scattering process using the dipole model (see FIG. \ref{fig:diff-xsection-proton-target}).
+The high-speed moving photon fluctuates a $q\bar{q}$ pair from the QCD vacuum, forming a dipole.
+The total cross section for the overall $\gamma^*p$ scattering is represented by integrating the dipole cross section with the photon wave functions \cite{Mueller:1994jq,Kowalski:2003hm,Kowalski:2006hc}.
+The momentum space formulation of the dipole scattering cross section can be obtained through Fourier transform.
+If the transverse profile of the proton is considered as an isotropic disk with radius $R_p$, the dipole scattering cross-section is proportional to the forward scattering amplitude $\mathcal{N}(r,Y)$, which depends on the dipole transverse size $r$ and rapidity $Y$, as described in \cite{deSantanaAmaral:2006fe}:

-in which $R_p$ is treated as the electronic radius of proton.
+where $ R_p $ is taken to be the electromagnetic radius of the proton.